 Night Vision Disturbances

-Nyxol could be an ideal complement to polypharmacy treatment of glaucoma given its IOP lowering, all-day effect, and improved vision performance.
-Nyxol uniquely works across multiple IOP lowering pathways.
-The major conventional outflow pathway includes the trabecular meshwork (TM), a tissue with contractile properties and α2 adrenergic receptors.
-It is well accepted that relaxing of the TM is the optimal IOP lowering solution.
-Literature supports both α1 & α2 agonists contract the TM, thus the non-selective α blocker Nyxol is likely to relax the TM and lower IOP via this major outflow pathway.
-The second outflow mechanism includes the uveoscleral pathway where it is established that blocking the α1 receptors increases uveoscleral outflow.
-Further, Nyxol is highly lipophilic, allowing depot uveal pigment absorption for greater and long-lasting efficacy.
+Nyxol could be an ideal complement to polypharmacy treatment of glaucoma given its IOP-lowering, all-day effect, and improved vision performance.
+Nyxol uniquely works across multiple IOP-lowering pathways.
+The major conventional outflow pathway includes the trabecular meshwork (TM), a tissue with contractile properties and alpha-2 adrenergic receptors.
+The literature indicates that alpha-2 agonists contract the TM, thus Nyxol’s alpha-2 blocking property is likely to relax the TM and thus lower IOP via this major outflow pathway.
+The second outflow mechanism includes the uveoscleral pathway, where blocking the alpha-1 receptors increases uveoscleral outflow.
+Further, Nyxol is highly lipophilic, allowing depot uveal pigment absorption for improved, long-lasting efficacy.

-Presbyopia is an age-related condition that commonly appears in people aged 40-50.
-As the eye ages, loss of lens elasticity results in an inability to focus on near objects.
-Presbyopia is a nearly-ubiquitous condition that comes with age and affects over 100 million people in the United States alone and close to 2 billion worldwide.
-Like glaucoma, presbyopia is expected to increase in prevalence as the average age of the population increases over time.
+Presbyopia is an age-related condition that commonly appears in people aged 40 to 50.
+As the eye ages, loss of lens elasticity results in an inability to focus on nearby objects.
+Presbyopia affects close to 2 billion worldwide, including over 100 million people in the United States.
+Like glaucoma, presbyopia’s prevalence is expected to rise as the average age of the population increases over time.

 Individuals with presbyopia use reading glasses, contact lenses, and in some cases, surgical interventions, but there are no currently approved drug therapies for presbyopia.
-There are numerous well-known and intuitive drawbacks to reading glasses.
-For example, presbyopia only affects near vision, reading glasses must be removed and reapplied constantly throughout the day.
-Contact lenses for presbyopia pose their own unique challenges of eye strain, night vision disturbances, and other negative side effects.
-Eye drops are considered the ‘holy grail’ alternative to corrective devices for this aging condition.
+There are several drawbacks to reading glasses.
+For example, presbyopia only affects near vision, so reading glasses must be put on and taken off throughout the day.
+Contact lenses for presbyopia may cause eye strain, night vision disturbances, and other side effects.
+Eye drops are considered to be the “holy grail” alternative to corrective devices for presbyopia.